-The rational world produced by the Industrial Revolution has rationally liberated individuals from their local and national limitations and linked them on a global scale; but it irrationally separates them once again, in accordance with a hidden logic that finds its expression in insane ideas and grotesque values.
-Estranged from their own world, people are everywhere surrounded by strangers.
-The barbarians are no longer at the ends of the earth, they are among the general population, made into barbarians by their forced participation in the worldwide system of hierarchical consumption.
-The veneer of humanism that camouflages all this is inhuman, it is the negation of human activities and desires; it is the humanism of the commodity, the solicitous care of the parasitical commodity for its human host.
-For those who reduce people to objects, objects capitalism resemble the blacks.
+The rational world produced by the Industrial Revolution has rationally liberated individuals from their local and national limitations and linked them on a global scale; but it irrationally separates them once again, in accordance with is not just changing the way it is shared out, but totally reorienting it.
+This is the first step of a vast, all-embracing struggle.

+The blacks are not alone in their struggle, because a new proletarian consciousness (the consciousness that they are not at all the masters of their own activities, of their own lives) is developing in America among strata which in their rejection of modern capitalism resemble the blacks.
 It was, in fact, the first phase of the black struggle which happened to be the signal for the more general movement of contestation that is now spreading.
 In December 1964 the students of Berkeley, harassed for their participation in the civil rights movement, initiated a strike1 [the FSM] challenging the functioning of California's "multiversity" and ultimately calling into question the entire American social system in which they are being programmed to play such a passive role.
 The spectacle promptly responded with exposés of widespread student drinking, drug use and sexual immorality - the same activities for which blacks have long been reproached.
 This generation of students has gone on to invent a new form of struggle against the dominant spectacle, the teach-in, a form taken up October 20 in Great Britain at the University of Edinburgh during the Rhodesian crisis.
 This obviously primitive and imperfect form represents the stage at which people refuse to confine their discussion of problems within academic limits or fixed time periods; the stage when they strive to pursue issues to their ultimate consequences and are thus led to practical activity.
 The same month tens of thousands of anti-Vietnam war demonstrators appeared in the streets of Berkeley and New York, their cries echoing those of the Watts rioters: "Get out of our district and out of Vietnam!"
-Becoming more radical, many of the whites are finally going outside the law: "courses" are given on how to hoodwink army recruiting boards (Le Monde, 19 October 1965) and draft cards are burned in front of television cameras.
-In the affluent society disgust is being expressed for this affluence and for its price.
-The spectacle is being spat on by an advanced sector whose autonomous activity denies its values.
-The classical proletariat, to the very extent to which it had been provisionally integrated into the capitalist system, had itself failed to integrate the blacks (several Los Angeles unions refused blacks until 1959); now the blacks are the rallying point for all those who refuse the logic of this integration into capitalism, which is all that the promise of racial integration amounts to.
-Comfort will never be comfortable enough for those who seek what is not on the market, what in fact the market specifically eliminates.
-The level attained by the technology of the most privileged becomes an insult, and one more easily grasped and resented than is that most fundamental insult: reification.
-The Los Angeles rebellion is the first in history to justify itself with the argument that there was no air conditioning during a heat wave.
+Becoming more radical, many of the whites are finally going outside the law: "courses" are given on how to hoodwink army recruiting boards (Le Monde, 19 October 1965)